healthchecks/healthchecks/templates/docs/configuring_checks.md

 ## Name, Tags, Description

-Describe each check using an optional name, tags, and description fields.
+Describe each check using an optional name, slug, tags, and description fields.

 ![Editing name, tags and description](IMG_URL/edit_name.png)